gkarwchan/react-webpack-hmr-tutorial/README.md

 HMR is not an easy subject, and might be tricky specially if we want to do it in isomorphic (or universal) application.

-I didn't find a tutorial that combines all stages of HMR, and step-by-step guide.

-I created this tutorial hoping will help the community.
+I didn't find a tutorial that explain HMR in a step-by-step way, so I created this tutorial hoping will help the community.

-It is an HMR tutorial from A to Z, including React, and Isomorphic React.
+It is an HMR tutorial from A to Z, including React, and working on Isomorphic React.

 The lessons are as follows: